stephenbradshaw/AzureC2PocDeployment/README.md

 # Creating an Azure Front Door instance for C2 fronting

 The related files for this deployment template sit in `./azurefd`.
+For more information on the Azure Front Door setup, see the [blog post here](https://thegreycorner.com/2025/06/25/azure-service-c2-forwarding-part2.html).

 This template deploys an Azure Front Door instance that will forward traffic to an existing Azure Function App (that forwards to a C2) similar to the one created using the process mentioned above.
 This will essentially provide an new entry point (with name and SSL certificate within the `azurefd.net` domain) for implant traffic that can be used in addition to or instead of the Function App one.